-How does Permanent and Total Disability VA Benefits Work?
+How do Permanent and Total Disability VA Benefits Ratings Work?

 If you are approved for VA Benefits, the Veterans Administration is going to give you a disability rating.
 If the Veterans Administration finds that your mental and physical conditions have no way of improving, they will give you a permanent rating.
 If you do not have a permanent rating, the VA has the ability to review your rating from time-to-time and could possibly lower your rating.